frePPLe/frepple/contrib/django/README.txt

 The basic steps to set up a development environment:

-- Install python 2.4 (deprecated), 2.5 (deprecated) or 2.6 (recommended)
+- Install python 2.5 (deprecated), 2.6 (deprecated) or 2.7 (recommended)

-- Install django 1.2.3
+- Install Django 1.3
-  Later versions of django may or may not work with frePPLe...
+  Different versions of Django may or may not work with frePPLe...
+  (The frePPLe user interface is a customized version of the Django admin.
+  The MultiDBModelAdmin class and the template overrides in the admin folder need to be in sync with the version of Django.)

 - Some patches are required to Django.
 To apply the patches, use the commands below or merge the updates manually.